usdevs/laundrobot_telegram_bot/README.md

 ```
 npm run setup:all
 ```
 This will start up the local MongoDB container, and install the dependencies for the telegram bot and express API server.
-You only need to run this once.

 3. Then, start your local express API server
 ```